essentialismteam/backend/README.md

     "username": "admin",
     "first_name": "John",
     "last_name": "Doe",
-    "journal": "I just want to have fun and be able to do lots of adventurous things.
-You only live once, and I want to make sure I enjoy life and do as much as I can!
-I also want to help people be happy too, and I think I can do that by making people laugh.", // does not show up in response if user has not posted a journal entry
+    "journal": "I want to have fun and be able to do lots of adventurous things.", // does not show up in response if user has not posted a journal entry
     "values": [
         {
             "value": "Athletic ability",